-Steven Mercael secures bail for victim of shooting arrested for firearms offence
+Steven Mercael secures bail for a victim of shooting arrested for a firearms offence

 Suffering mental health issues following a shooting, a Sydney man was shocked to find himself arrested on firearms charges himself just weeks after the incident took place.

 After months of negotiating and obtaining expert reports, Mr Mercael defended the man in court last month.
 Mr Mercael highlighted to the court that the case was weak in relation to several charges and successfully had a number of charges withdrawn and dismissed.

 Mr Mercael highlighted to the court that there was no DNA evidence connecting his client to the firearms and provided evidence by way of family witnesses to support the defendant’s claim of innocence in relation to a number of charges.